phantomachine/solow-swan_demo/README.md

 ## Exercise:

-The eager student is encouraged to clone this repository and generalize this code to allow for a case where TFP $A$ can grow, e.g., at some constant rate.
+The eager student is encouraged to clone this repository and generalize this code to allow for a case where TFP *A* can grow, e.g., at some constant rate.

 ## FAQ: